moses-20/approved/README.md

 #### 1. Download and install VS Code
 - Download VS Code for your system [here](https://code.visualstudio.com/download)
 - When installing, make sure you check the boxes like in the image below ![VS Code Checks](/images/vs%20code.png)
-- After installation, open VS Code and click the *Extensions* icon from the leftside menu (or CTRL + SHIFT + X).
+- After installation, open VS Code and click the *Extensions* icon from the leftside menu (or do CTRL + SHIFT + X).
 Search and install
   - Live Server
   - Prettier - Code formatter
   - ESLint